Afro-Barbadians

-Black Barbadians or Afro-Barbadians are Barbadians of entirely or predominantly African descent.
+Black Barbadians or Afro-Bajans are Barbadians of entirely or predominantly African descent.

 92.4% of Barbados's population is black and 3.1% is multiracial, based on estimates in 2010.

 Origins

 Most of the enslaved Africans brought to Barbados were from the Bight of Biafra (62,000 Africans), the Gold Coast (59,000 Africans), and the Bight of Benin (45,000 Africans).
 Other African slaves came from Central Africa (29,000 slaves), Senegambia (14,000 Africans), the Windward Coast (13,000 slaves) and from Sierra Leone (9,000 slaves).

 Africans from the Bight of Biafra were primarily Igbo, Ibibio and Efik; Africans from the Gold Coast were primarily Akan (mainly Fante and Asante); Africans from the Bight of Benin were primarily Yoruba, Ewe and Fon; and Africans from Central Africa were primarily Kongo.

 The Royal African Company in Barbados had its own preference on the origins of the slaves for work.
 Thus, the company considered, as reported once, that certain slaves were worth more than other slaves from a specific region.